vuquangpham/boil-threejs/README.md

 > Taken inspiration from Bruno Simon - the author of Three.js Journey course.

+> ⚠️ This template is under construction and will be customized accordingly to my Three.js projects.

 👉 <a href="https://boil3js.netlify.app/?debug" target="_blank">Check it here!</a>

-⚠️ This template is under construction and will be customized accordingly to my Three.js projects.

 ## Setup